diCenzo-GC/Burkholderiaceae_analyses/README.md

 # Burkholderiaceae analyses

-diCenzo GC, Mengoni A, Perrin E. 2018.
-Emergence and features of the multipartite genome structure of the family *Burkholderiaceae* revealed through comparative and evolutionary genomics. bioRxiv. doi:10.1101/382267.
+diCenzo GC, Mengoni A, Perrin E. 2019.
+Chromids aid genome expansion and functional diversification in the family *Burkholderiaceae*.
+Molecular Biology and Evolution.
+36(3):562-574. doi:10.1093/molbev/msy248.

 The directory "Final_phylogeny_files" contains the data underlying the phylogenies of the above study, including the Newick formatted tree, the annotation file, and a high resolution image.